lermert/fd2d_noise/README.md

 CONTRIBUTIONS
 --------------------------------------------------------------------------------------

 Contributions are always welcome.
-To contribute to our code, create your own fork, modify it, run git rebase and send us a pull request.
+To contribute to our code, create your own fork, modify it, run git rebase, upload it and send us a pull request.